 Mackenzie has had a passion for singing ever since she can remember.
 When she was 8, her parents were awakened at midnight one evening by loud singing.
-Her dad rushed into her room only to find her standing on her bed, makeshift MIC in hand singing "The Star Spangled Banner" at the top of her lungs.
-Looking back, this was the moment that her parents realized that she was serious about singing.
-About this time, her mom got her involved in the local youth theater in order to give her a stage to develop her vocal abilities and to get a feel for acting in musicals.
-Mackenzie immediately fell in love with musical theatre and has performed in numerous productions in both San Diego and more recently in Orange County.
-However, she also began learning at an early age about the disappointment and rejection that comes with theatre when you don't get cast.
+Her dad rushed into her room only to find her standing on her bed, makeshift mic in hand singing "The Star Spangled Banner" at the top of her lungs.
+Looking back, this was the moment that her parents realized that she was passionate about performing.
+She then began acting in community productions and immediately fell in love with musical theatre.

-By the time she was 9, her mom began taking her to local open mics around San Diego to give her a place to sing when she wasn’t cast in a theatre production.
-Her mom would regularly take her to places such as LeStats, Rebecca's, Aztec Brewery and Tim Moore's cabaret open mic at Hennessey's Tavern in La Jolla.
-With the amazingly friendly audiences in these venues and her immediate family there for support, she continued to improve her singing abilities and work on her stage presence.
-She also began a journey of exploring and appreciating different music genres as she grew from a musical theatre kid into a crossover vocalist.
+Around the same time, her mom began taking her to local open mics around San Diego to give her a place to sing when she wasn’t in a musical theatre production.
+She would regularly take the stage at places such as LeStats, Rebecca's, Aztec Brewery and Hennessey's Tavern.
+Through singing at open mics, she began a journey of exploring and appreciating different music genres as she grew from a musical theatre kid into a crossover vocalist.